1973 Colima earthquake: Impact

 The earthquake was powerful enough to be felt across the country to the Gulf of Mexico.
-Severe shaking and heavy damages were limited to the states of Colima, Jalisco and Michoacán.
+Severe shaking and heavy damage were limited to the states of Colima, Jalisco and Michoacán.
 Fifty six people died and 390 were injured by this event.
-Tecomán and Coahuayana suffered significant damages from the violent ground motions.
+Tecomán and Coahuayana suffered significant damage from the violent ground motions.
 Landslides and ground fissures were discovered along the relatively unpopulated coasts of Michoacán.
 Water, electricity and telephone lines were cut throughout.

 An elementary school in Manzanillo, Colima sustained significant structural damage after the quake.
 The school building rocked so violently that many eyewitnesses thought the structure would collapse.
 Damage was so severe that the building was determined unsafe for use and demolished.
-In another partof the city, an obelisk partially collapsed, with only three quarters of the structure remaining.
-A highway which connected Manzanillo with Salagua and Santiago in Colima suffered major damages including large fissures which opened in the asphalt.
+In another part of the city, an obelisk partially collapsed, with only three quarters of the structure remaining.
+A highway which connected Manzanillo with Salagua and Santiago in Colima suffered major damage including large fissures which opened in the asphalt.

 In Mexico City, the earthquake was felt strongly in the north and western part of the city for at least 40 seconds.
-It caused mass hysteria and light damages to high-rise buildings.
+It caused mass hysteria and light damage to high-rise buildings.